 Think of all the nice things associated with blue

 There are many connotations to the word blue; not just sadness.
 For me, blue symbolises calm, relaxation, serenity and peace.
 It’s by far my favourite colour and the breathtaking seascape below by my favourite artist Melanie Cormack Hicks is the epitome of everything beautiful and blue.
-If I couldn’t live in the countryside then I would definitely live by the sea and short of being able to get there myself on Monday then a tour of the seasons in Melanie’s artwork will certainly be enough to beat my blues for now.
+If I couldn’t live in the countryside then I would definitely live by the sea but as I can’t get myself there today then a tour of the seasons in Melanie’s artwork will certainly be enough to beat my blues for now.